bosstwobread/Resume/README.md

 - skilled in system architecture, components, databases, APIs, product design, front-end and back-end development, and system CI/CD deployment
 - Received individual/team technical innovation awards from the company
 - Achieved excellent science scores in school and won third prize in the zhejiang provincial physics competition
+- With nearly ten years of experience in serving a platform upgrade, have a deep understanding of how to design to meet the evolving market needs

 ---